27 Feb 2020

 As an aside, too much theory and limited practical applications invite boredom, so it's important to make sure the training is related to their day-to-day operations.

 Save money: Unlike hiring new talents, investing on the existing team can actually help you to save considerable money in the annual budget.
-Investing on an excellent corporate training partner and developing the in house talents is always a more cost-effective option than external recruitment.
-The Society for Human Research Management estimates that the cost of directly replacing an employee can run as high as 50 to 60 percent of their annual salary
+Investing on an excellent corporate training partner and developing the in-house talents is always a more cost-effective option than external recruitment.

 Build more loyalty: When firms are investing to up-skilling their people, employees feel that they are a valued asset rather then just a staff number filling a role.
 Deloitte reports that 83% of Millennials have stayed longer then 5 years with firms that have invest in their professional development.